-Michigan State President Faces Backlash Saying Nassar Abuse Survivors Are ‘Enjoying The Spotlight’
+Michigan State President Faces Backlash After Saying Nassar Abuse Survivors Are ‘Enjoying The Spotlight’

 Michigan State interim president John M. Engler is in some serious hot water after he made comments about the abuse victims involved in the Dr. Larry Nassar scandal at the university and with Olympic athletes.
-Engler, who was previously a Republican governor said he thought that those who were abused by the doctor are “enjoying the spotlight.”
+Engler, who was previously a Republican governor, said he thought that those who were abused by the doctor are “enjoying the spotlight.”

 The Chronicle says that the women and girls who were sexually assaulted and abused by Nassar are enjoying the attention, sparking criticism.